daminienrico/pyspark_MLlib_example/README.md

 ```
 7264755
 ```
 What I'm doing above is to change the shape of the rdd (which is the summary of the all dataset).
 Firstly I need to convert the categorical nominal values (the gates) to numerical values and then I need to count how many times a gate compares with a plate.
-It is better to work with spark.DataFrame (which are optimazed).
+As I said before, it is better to work with spark.DataFrame because they are fully optimazed.

 ```python
 from pyspark.sql import Row